flowroute/flowroute-numbers-ruby/README.md

 	* 	`<directory path>` points to the location of the **flowroute_numbers** subdirectory of the **flowroute-numbers-ruby** installation.

-3. Add a line for RubyGems:
+3. Add a line requiring RubyGems:

 		require 'rubygems'

-3. Next, add lines which pass your credentials to the Controllers:
+4. Next, add lines that pass your API credentials to the Controllers:

 		FlowrouteNumbers::Configuration.username = 'AccessKey'
 		FlowrouteNumbers::Configuration.password = 'SecretKey'

-4. Replace `AccessKey` and `SecretKey` with your own Access Key and Secret Key.
+5. Replace `AccessKey` and `SecretKey` with your own Access Key and Secret Key.

 	>**Note:** You can hard code these values in **Configuration.rb**.
 However, if you do this you will need to rebuild the gem and install it.
+Regardless of where you pass your API credentials, verify that you enter them correctly in the file.
+An incorrectly entered Key throws an `HTTP Response Not OK` message when invoking a method.

-5. Add the following lines to instantiate the three Controllers for use:
+6. Add the following lines to instantiate the three Controllers:

 		pnc = FlowrouteNumbers::PurchasablePhoneNumbersController.new()
 		tnc = FlowrouteNumbers::TelephoneNumbersController.new()